panzerdp/dmitripavlutin.com/content/posts/089-array-contains-value/index.md

 array.some(item => shallowEqual(item, value));
 ```

-Note that the presented approaches are not by far the only ones.
-E.g. for a long time `array.indexOf(value) !== -1` has been used to determine if the `array` contains `value`.
+Note that the presented approaches are not the only ones.
+E.g. for a long time `array.indexOf(value) !== -1` expression (which is slighlty clumsy) has been used to determine if the `array` contains `value`.

 *What other ways to detect if an array contains a value do you know?*